 Want to get in on the secret?

-Secret Sandwich Society will be open Sunday – Thursday from 11 a.m. – 10 p.m. and Friday and Saturday from 10 a.m. – 10 p.m.
+Secret Sandwich Society is open Sunday – Thursday from 11 a.m. – 10 p.m. and Friday and Saturday from 10 a.m. – 10 p.m.
 Happy hour will be offered daily from 3 – 6 p.m., and specials during happy hour will include $1 off drafts, $2 off select starters and snacks and $5 select wines and featured cocktails.